 In our Orange County fertility center we believe in the importance of individualized fertility care

 The treatment of infertility, especially when using in vitro fertilization, can be a difficult process.
-It is a process that can be conducted in many different ways, depending on the philosophy of the doctors responsible for determining the protocol that will be used.
-We have found after more than twenty years in the field, that the best approach is one that maximizes the chances of success in each individual, by taking into account the fact that each woman is different and should be treated that way.
+After more than 20 years in the field, we know the best approach is one that involves individualized fertility care.
+By taking into account the fact that each woman is different, we’re more likely to achieve success.

-The concept of individualized care is based on the fact that there is tremendous variation in the fertility potential among women.
+There is tremendous variation in the fertility potential among women

-Fertility potential refers to the ability of an individual to get pregnant, which in terms of IVF success is defined by the number of genetically normal eggs present in the ovaries.
-Age alone is not a very good way of determining this fertility potential because women start life with varying numbers of eggs, and at any given time in their lives, an individual may have more or less than the average number left depending on how many she started with.
-We have seen women barely out of their twenties who have few eggs remaining and are functionally menopausal, and occasionally women in their mid-forties who have more than twenty eggs retrieved during in vitro fertilization.
-As a consequence, it makes little sense to treat all women with the same protocol or medication dosage if the goal is to maximize success.
+Fertility potential refers to the ability of an individual to get pregnant.
+Age alone is not a very good way of determining this fertility potential.
+After all, women start life with varying numbers of eggs.
+At any given time in their lives, an individual may have more or less than the average number left.
+We have seen women barely out of their 20s who have few eggs remaining.
+Occasionally, women in their mid-40s who have more than 20 eggs retrieved during in vitro fertilization.
+As such, it makes little sense to treat all women with the same protocol if the goal is to maximize success.

 It is important to take this into consideration when determining whether to start treatment in a given month and how to conduct this treatment.
-We use the number of follicles present in the ovaries, as determined by ultrasound on day 3 of a natural cycle, and the FSH and Estrogen levels on that same day to determine whether or not to start an IVF cycle.
-The number of follicles present correlates pretty well with the number of eggs that will be retrieved that month.
+We use the number of follicles present in the ovaries and the FSH and estrogen levels to determine whether to start an IVF cycle.
+The number of follicles correlates with the number of eggs we can retrieve that month.
 The FSH level is an indication of how easy or difficult it will be to stimulate the follicles to grow.
 These both can vary month to month.
-Sometimes it is necessary to monitor a woman for several months before finding the right time to start an IVF cycle.
-This is especially important in older women who have fewer eggs to start with.
+Sometimes it is necessary to monitor a woman for several months.
+This is especially important in older women who have fewer eggs.

-It has become popular in some centers, to place all women on birth control pills as the start of an IVF cycle.
+Some center place all women on birth control pills at the start of IVF

-The other important component of individualized treatment is the process of close monitoring during the stimulation phase of the IVF cycle.
+The other important component of individualized fertility care is the process of close monitoring during stimulation

 When consideration is given to the many ways in which an IVF cycle can progress among different women and even in the same woman at different times, it is easy to realize the importance and benefits of individualized care.
 Although the delivery of individualized care often means that convenience for the doctor is sacrificed, the end result greatly justifies the extra effort.
 We have always believed that when couples have to sacrifice so much to undertake an IVF cycle in the first place, we owe them the best effort possible.
 The results we have enjoyed over the years due to this approach have made it more than worth it for everyone involved.